NickMakeThing/Networking-Practice-Tools/README.md

 This repository contains 3 tools for revising and practicing networking concepts.

 - **binary parctice.html** - interactive/graphical tool for practicing binary-decimal conversion
-- **subnet analysis practice.html** - webpage for practicing subnetting
+- **subnet analysis practice.html** - web page for practicing subnetting
 - **quiz.py** - a CLI-based quiz with ~550 questions that cover topics from the CCNA exam outline

 Scroll down for more details.